saebekassebil/teoria/README.md

 *additional* - Additional chord extension, for example: `'b9'` or `'#5'`

 #### TeoriaChord#subdominant([additional])
- - Returns the naïvely chosen subdominant which is a perfecth fourth away.
+ - Returns the naïvely chosen subdominant which is a perfect fourth away.

 *additional* - Like the dominant's.